 The Transformer Bar features a custom injection-molded, high-density foam core that allows for a comfortable position on the lifters back and much improved durability compared to previous iterations.
 No carpet under-layer here folks (those with other safety bars will understand).

-This foam core fits snuggly into the synthetic leather pad cover and both can be easily removed for cleaning or replacement if necessary.
+This foam core fits snuggly into the pad cover and both can be easily removed for cleaning or replacement if necessary.
 The material choice for the pad cover is the best mix of reliability, aesthetics, comfort, and price that we can offer on this bar.

 We often get questions about the length of the Transformer Bar's handles.
 Longer handles (compared to traditional safety bars) allow for improved spinal stability and intra-abdominal pressure due to better lat engagement and a more neutral spine position.
 Elevation of the elbows and the subsequent external rotation in the shoulders that is typical of short "stubby" handles can decrease your ability to maintain a stacked, upright torso; especially in athletes with mobility restrictions.